-Camping is ultimately the perfect form of pandemic-friendly travel with plenty of fresh air, wide-open spaces, and no one else around except you and maybe a significant other and a dog.
-Although heading to the great outdoors also means more chances of getting stuck in bad weather.
+Camping is the perfect activity for getting fresh air in wide-open spaces, with no one else around except maybe a significant other or your dog.
+Heading to the great outdoors after being stuck at home for a long time may be exciting, but this also means more chances of potentially getting stuck in bad weather.

 Camping in the rain needn’t be a miserable ordeal, though.
-Thanks to modern technology, there’s plenty of gear on the market to help keep you comfortable in wet weather, this includes your trusty umbrella.
-Plus, by remembering a few techniques for prepping your campsite and some clever rainy day camping hacks, you can turn your sodden outdoor experience into a pleasure despite the drizzle or downpour.
-Here are some of our top rain camping tips when Mother Nature decides not to cooperate.
+Thanks to modern technology, there’s plenty of affordable camping gear on the market to help you stay comfortable in wet weather, including your trusty umbrella plus other outdoor rain gear.
+Remembering a few techniques for prepping your campsite and some clever rainy-day camping hacks can turn your sodden outdoor experience into a pleasure despite the drizzle or downpour.
+Here are some of our top rain camping tips for when Mother Nature decides not to cooperate.

-Ideally, you would bring a good brimmed hat and a poncho too.
-The poncho can help cover a pack or stand-in for the jacket if it gets damaged, dirtied, or soaked through, while a hat keeps more water off your face than a hood.
+Use a poncho: Ideally, you would bring a poncho with you.
+The poncho can help cover a pack or stand in for the jacket if it gets damaged, dirtied, or soaked through.
+Additionally, a good brimmed hat keeps more water off your face than a hood.
 Tucking your hood into your hat creates the ideal dry head situation.

 Hot camp food is great.
 But if it’s raining too hard, a warm meal is probably off the menu.
-If all you packed were dehydrated meals or freeze-dried dog food that requires boiling water or raw burgers and dogs, you’re in — to keep the culinary jokes going — a bit of a pickle.
-Always pack a few ready-to-eat meals or snacks because you can’t build a fire or use a camp stove in your tent.
+If all you packed were dehydrated meals that requires boiling water, you’re in — to keep the culinary jokes going — a bit of a pickle.
+Always pack a few ready-to-eat meals, or MREs, plus some hiking snacks because you can’t build a fire or use a camp stove in your tent.
 If you’re an intrepid outdoorsman, however, you can build a fire in the rain while camping with a bit of practice.

 This might seem like a no-brainer, but no list of rain camping tips is complete without the reminder that water runs downhill.
 So don’t make camp at the bottom of a hill.
 You’ll want to pitch a tent on the flattest available ground for comfort while sleeping.
 If possible, however, set up a portion of your campsite on terrain that’s slightly sloped.
 The ground on a hill won’t have pools of water anywhere, so if you can hang a tarp above a gently sloped area that you’ll use for cooking, gear maintenance, card games, and so forth, you’ll enjoy an overall drier experience.